nilp0inter/CableArchive/README.md

 ## Description

 Cable Archive is a modular insert that can be installed in drawers or containers to organize all types of cables.
 The design consists of a flat panel with perimeter walls and specialized slots for cable management.
+Optional fins provide additional separation between slots, and a bottom lid can enclose the organizer completely.

 ### Features